Configuration

 - Write prompts that are deterministically/conditionally shown to the agent over the course of a single trajectory.

-- Control the input/output interface that sits between the agent and
+- Control the input/output interface that sits between the agent and the environment

 Default config files